-As a result of life feeling more fragile, there has been a significant increase worldwide in people taking out life insurance policies to protect their loved ones financially, whatever the future may hold.
+As a result of life feeling more fragile, there has been a significant increase worldwide in people taking out life insurance policies from somewhere like Geico Life Insurance to protect their loved ones financially, whatever the future may hold.

 We thought it would be a good idea to investigate whether teachers need life insurance and if so, how to best save on monthly premiums in 2021…